zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/08-sinhala-amazon.md

 The dores are therefore the name of the dhoons.

 [APZ 69.3] (#apz69 .3) {#apz69 .3.ref .apz} "Pure and Join the Contest,
-You are unsure to compete” is a Buddhist Buddhist
+You are unsure to compete" is a Buddhist Buddhist
 It is not advisable to negotiate a two-way competition with the Whips.
 What are the reasons for it?
 Aftermath (ii) Heating, Silence, Lamination.
 A The prophets were arched, and were eminent, and were high.